QCrypt/website-2021/content/code-of-conduct-online.md

 Special rules apply for online conferences. **We require that every participant in an online conference represent themselves by the full name that they use for their professional work.** In addition, any speech or imagery that are posted in the chats of the various conference activities must be appropriate.

 Participants who violate this code may be sanctioned and/or expelled from the event, at the discretion of the organizers.
 Serious incidents may be referred to the QCrypt steering committee for further possible action.
-Any action will only be taken with the consent of the complaining party.

 If you witness harassment or discriminatory behavior, please consider intervening.

 ## Who to contact
-- Anne Broadbent?
-Code-of-conduct Liaison person
+- Anne Broadbent, code-of-conduct liaison person
 {{< button-link label="conduct@qcrypt.net" url="mailto:conduct@qcrypt.net" icon="email" >}}
 - [Main organizers](/team/#organizing-committee)
 {{< button-link label="2020@qcrypt.net" url="mailto:2020@qcrypt.net" icon="email" >}}